-When your device doesn’t have a collecting plate, the effectiveness is actually dependent on you.
+When your device doesn’t have a collecting plate, the effectiveness depends on you.

-If you fail to clean your house or area surrounding the ionizer, you might not notice any difference.
-But when the heavy particles are stirred — maybe you sit down on the couch or someone jumps on the bed — the pollutants are then reintroduced into the air.
+If you fail to clean your house or the area surrounding the ionizer, you might not notice any difference.
+But when the heavy particles are stirred — maybe you sit on the couch, or someone jumps on the bed — the pollutants are reintroduced into the air.